-Arlo Parks wins the 2021 Mercury Prize
+Mercury Prize 2021: Arlo Parks wins for Collapsed In Sunbeams

 Indie-soul singer Arlo Parks has won the 2021 Mercury Prize for her debut album, Collapsed In Sunbeams.

-A tender, intimate record, it draws on painful subjects like depression and anxiety, but treats them with kindness and optimism.
+A tender, intimate record, it draws on painful subjects like depression and anxiety but maintains a sense of hope.

-The 20-year-old beat the likes of Wolf Alice, Celeste and Mogwai to scoop the £25,000 prize at a ceremony in Hammersmith, London, where she grew up.
+The 21-year-old beat the likes of Wolf Alice, Celeste and Mogwai to scoop the £25,000 prize at a ceremony in Hammersmith, London, where she grew up.

+Judges called her a "singular voice" who "demonstrates how to be quietly strong in a world of extrovert noise".

-Parks is the first Mercury Prize winner to be born in the 21st Century.
+Parks, who was left "completely speechless" by her victory, is the first Mercury Prize winner to be born in the 21st Century.

+"It took a lot of sacrifice and hard work to get here," she said, after regaining her composure on stage.
+"There were moments where I wasn't sure whether I would make it through - but I am here today, so thank you very much."

+Collapsed In Sunbeams, which was released in January, reaching number three in the charts, and selling 43,000 copies to date.

 The Mercury Prize, given to the best British or Irish album of the past 12 months, is now in its 30th year.